 Statistical Analysis

 A propensity score model was created to match baseline patient characteristics.
-XXXX number of pre-IAC covariates including patient demographics, co-morbidities, vital signs, and pre-intervention laboratory results were used to estimate propensity for IAC insertion for each individual patient.
-To ensure the robustness of the propensity score model and to avoid overfitting, the goodness-of-fit of the prediction model will be evaluated based on the average area under Receiver Operating Characteristics (ROC) curve.
-Patients with or without IAC placement were then matched based on the estimated propensity scores with one-to-one matching with a caliper of 0.01.
+30 of pre-IAC covariates including patient demographics, co-morbidities, vital signs, and pre-intervention laboratory results were used to estimate propensity for IAC insertion for each individual patient.
+To ensure the robustness of the propensity score model and to avoid overfitting, the goodness-of-fit of the prediction model was evaluated based on the average area under Receiver Operating Characteristics (ROC) curve using 10-fold cross-validation.
+Patients with or without IAC placement were then matched based on the estimated propensity scores using one-to-one matching with a caliper of 0.01.

 For the primary outcome, Kaplan-Meier estimate of survival was plotted, and a p-value was reported using the log rank test.
 As mortality is a competing risk with the secondary outcomes (including ICU LOS, total LOS, and duration of mechanical ventilation), … [do we need to use the cumulative incidence function for secondary outcomes?]